 During the lease term in North Arlington

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental home in North Arlington, the tenant must allow us to enter the rental home.
-Some valid reasons to enter rental home are to:
+During tenancy, the rental property belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in North Arlington, the renter must allow us to go into the rental property.
+Some valid reasons to access rental home are to:

 - Perform maintenance or improvements,